What Are Cash Advances? Types and How They Work

 Pros and Cons of Merchant Cash Advances

-Convenience: Compared to traditional loans, MCAs usually provide funds quickly.
+Convenience Compared to traditional loans, MCAs usually provide funds quickly.
 They also don’t require collateral, which may be a prerequisite for other financing options.
 Since most MCAs withdraw from your sales automatically, you also don't have to worry about paying each month.
-Accessible with low credit: Whether you still need to build your business credit or have a low credit score, you can still pursue an MCA, even with bad credit.
-Simple application process: MCA lenders tend to require minimal paperwork, even just the business’s basic financial information.
-Adjustable payments: Your payments are tied to how much your business is making.
+Accessible with low credit Whether you still need to build your business credit or have a low credit score, you can still pursue an MCA, even with bad credit.
+Simple application process MCA lenders tend to require minimal paperwork, often just the business’s basic financial information.
+Adjustable payments Your payments are tied to how much your business is making.

-Cost: Factor rates and potential additional fees can make MCAs an expensive option.
+Cost Factor rates and potential additional fees can make MCAs an expensive option.
 Relying on one too heavily can put your business in a debt cycle and restrict your cash flow.
-No prepayment advantage: There are no benefits to making MCA payments early.
-Unlike loans, MCAs don’t amortize or take off interest as you pay back the balance.
-Minimal government oversight: There’s no specific government oversight for MCAs, so merchant cash advance regulations are relatively lacking.
-This lack of regulation can mean risk for your business.
-Doesn’t improve credit: Merchant cash advance companies don’t have to report to credit agencies, so a merchant cash advance doesn’t help your business' credit score.
+No prepayment advantage There are no benefits to making MCA payments early.
+Unlike loans, MCAs typically don’t amortize or take off interest as you pay back the balance.
+Doesn’t improve credit Merchant cash advance companies generally don’t have to report to credit agencies, so a merchant cash advance doesn’t help your business credit score.
+Contracts can be confusing The costs and repayment structure of MCAs can be complicated, and contracts often include unfamiliar terms that can make them difficult to understand.
+Also MCA providers typically do not provide APRs, which can make it difficult to compare the MCA to other financing products.

 Is a Cash Advance Right for You?